-Through stunning color “portraits” of specimens, scientifically-accurate text panels, and surprising stories highlighting Indigenous peoples’ and women’s connections to seaweed, The Curious World of Seaweed provides a stunning look at marine flora.
+Through stunning color “portraits” of specimens, scientifically-accurate text panels, and surprising stories highlighting Indigenous peoples’ and women’s connections to seaweed, The Curious World of Seaweed provides a new look at marine flora.

 Seaweeds have been used by the Indigenous peoples of California and the Pacific Northwest for thousands of years.
 European explorers plucked specimens from our rocky shores during exploratory expeditions.
 In the late 1800s, women living in Pacific Grove, CA, sent fresh specimens collected around the Monterey Peninsula to colleagues at UC Berkeley.
 And, today, seaweed is receiving major attention as kelp forests rapidly disappear from our coastline.
 From nori to giant kelp, from bull kelp to surfgrass and eelgrass, seaweed holds many such stories for visitors to discover through traveling exhibition The Curious World of Seaweed.